ipld/js-ipld/README.md

    - `hashAlg` (`multicodec`, default: hash algorithm of the given multicodec): the hashing algorithm that is used to calculate the CID.
    - `cidVersion` (`number`, default: 1): the CID version to use.
    - `onlyHash` (`boolean`, default: false): if true the serialized form of the IPLD Node will not be passed to the underlying block store.
+   - `signal` ([`AbortSignal`](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal)): a signal that can be used to abort any long-lived operations that are started as a result of this operation.

 Returns a Promise with the CID of the serialized IPLD Node.